genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/11_condition-rules.md

 You need to create two csv files for this exercise.

 The first is the file with your rule in the correct format, similar to the static cron rule in the previous exercise.
-Call the file DYNAMIC_RULE.csv.
+Call the file **DYNAMIC_RULE.csv**.

 ```csv
 NAME,DESCRIPTION,RULE_TABLE,RULE_STATUS,RULE_EXPRESSION,USER_NAME,PROCESS_NAME,MESSAGE_TYPE,RESULT_EXPRESSION
 MY_RULE,It’s a rule,POSITION,ENABLED,(QUANTITY > 500),JaneDee,ALPHA_EVENT_HANDLER,EVENT_POSITION_CANCEL,((QUANTITY = 0) && (POSITION_ID = POSITION_ID))
 ```

 The second is a csv file that enables you to test the rule.
-Create a file called POSITION.csv with the following data:
+Create a file called **POSITION.csv** with the following data:

 ```csv
 POSITION_ID,INSTRUMENT_ID,COUNTERPARTY_ID,QUANTITY,NOTIONAL